bianca9901/cheers-quiz/README.md

 3. When the user has chosen their answer a color of green will be displayed if it was guessed correctly, and a colour of red will be displayed if guessed wrong.

-4. Then the user has the option to click the button ‘’next’’.
-After they had clicked next, question number 2 and the following 4 alternatives will be displayed.
-This time the user will have two options, to select the ‘’next’’ button or and ‘’restart’’ button.
+4. The user then has the option to click the button ‘’next’’.
+If clicked, question number 2 and the following 4 alternatives will be displayed.
+This time the user will have two options, to select the ‘’next’’ button or the‘’restart’’ button.

 5. If the visitor finishes all questions, their score will be displayed.
 The visitor gets 1 point for every correct answer with a maximum score of 10.